-- WORK PLATFORM SAFETY RULES: Connect and secure "PWP System" upper control before - being lifted.
-Personnel and equipment on platform must not exceed - available space. - Be sure that any required restraining means (guardrails, chains, harnesses, lanyards, etc.) are in place and properly used. - Any harness, lanyard, or deceleration device that is damaged or permanently deformed must be replaced. - Platform must be fully lowered for personnel to enter and exit.
-Do not climb on any part of forklift in attempting to enter and exit. - Workers on platform must keep all parts of their bodies inside platform during raising and lowering.
-Signal operator when ready to be moved. - Platform personnel must maintain firm looting on platform floor, unless secured by harness and lanyard.
+- WORK PLATFORM SAFETY RULES: - Connect and secure "PWP System" upper control before being lifted. - Personnel and equipment on platform must not exceed available space. - Be sure that any required restraining means (guardrails, chains, harnesses, lanyards, etc.) are in place and properly used. - Any harness, lanyard, or deceleration device that is damaged or permanently deformed must be replaced.
+Platform must be fully lowered for personnel to enter and exit.
+Do not climb on any part of forklift in attempting to enter and exit. - to enter and exit.
+Workers on platform must keep all parts of their bodies inside platform during raising and lowering.
+Signal operator when ready to be moved.
+Platform personnel must maintain lirm footing on platform floor, unless secured by harness and lanyard.
 A harness and lanyard attached to platform or boom must be worn when working.
-Do not use railings, planks, ladders, etc. on platform to acheive additional reach or height. - Do not ride in platform when forklift is being moved or re-positioned L7170
+Do not use railings, planks, ladders, etc. on platform to acheive additional reach or height. - Do not ride in platform when forklift is being moved or re-positioned.
+L7170 - L71555